Monte dei Paschi seeks clarity on anchor investors - source

-* Investor subscribes 280,000 shares - capital increase by 10 percent of the share capital

-ROME Oct 31 Banca Monte dei Paschi di Siena is ready to give data room access to former industry minister Corrado Passera for the alternative rescue plan he is sponsoring providing he first names the anchor investors, a source close to the bank said.
+ROME Banca Monte dei Paschi di Siena (BMPS.MI) is ready to give data room access to former industry minister Corrado Passera for the alternative rescue plan he is sponsoring providing he first names the anchor investors, a source close to the bank said.

 The lender has already expressed its readiness to open its books to Passera as it has also done to other interested investors, the source said.